alterway/example-voting-app/README.md

 ## Run the app in Kubernetes

 The folder k8s-specifications contains the YAML specifications of the Voting App's services.
+Before deploying, be sure to update the image names in the YAML files to use the `alterway/` prefix.

 Run the following command to create the deployments and services.
 Note it will create these resources in your current namespace (`default` if you haven't changed it.)